Healing Through Homebirth

 Now, pregnant again, she had recalled a bumper sticker she had seen on my car before she became pregnant, retrieving the name of my service from memory.
 She wondered if her history would make her too high risk for a home delivery.
 Upon examination of her records, I determined that she was a perfect candidate for homebirth.

 I began seeing Jill every week during the beginning of her pregnancy.
-At twelve weeks I began seeing her every three weeks.
-At twenty-eight weeks, Jill had an auto accident.
+At 12 weeks I began seeing her every three weeks.
+At 28 weeks, Jill had an auto accident.
 She went to the emergency room of the local hospital.
-During her examination, the attending physician—a family practitioner who had been present at her first delivery—felt it necessary to write this note on the "instructions to patient form" at the bottom of her record: "Baby appears OK.
+During her examination, the attending physician—a family practitioner who had been present at her first delivery—felt it necessary to write this note on the “instructions to patient form” at the bottom of her record: “Baby appears okay.
 No additional recommendations at this time.
-You need to be aware that your pregnancy is not a low risk pregnancy and home delivery is not without significant risk!"
+You need to be aware that your pregnancy is not a low-risk pregnancy and home delivery is not without significant risk!”
 He did not know anything about her pregnancy, neither had he seen records of it nor asked her how she had been feeling or doing.

 At 5:37 p.m. her membranes ruptured—a beautiful, clear fluid.
 At this point her contractions became much stronger, and she became more agitated.
 We kept breathing with her, encouraging her and giving her love and strength.
 At 6:20 p.m.
 I checked her cervix.
-She was eight centimeters!
-She had never been eight centimeters before!
-She had a strong circle of women surrounding her—her mother, sister-in-law, best friend and two midwives.
+She was 8 cm!
+She had never been 8 cm before!
+She had a strong circle of women surrounding her—her mother, sister-in-law, best friend. and two midwives.
 Her husband was in the living room with their little boy.
 He seemed very nervous, and I felt sure that many emotions from the birth of their first child were occupying his thoughts.
 We kept inviting him to be with Jill and gave him updates.
 We were lucky he was even in the house.
 He had tried to leave, but my assistant caught him and asked him to stay.